 Each method has its own benefits, and it depends on the type of project as to which method is most suitable.
 For something like written content, for example, an asynchronous approach might be better suited, as one team member can write the document, and another team member can check it over after it is complete.

-In that situation, it doesn't make sense to have both team members working on the document at the same time, whereas for something like developing a web application, it's common to split the application up into smaller chunks, and have team members working on their own individual branches simultaneously.
-Read our blog on Waterfall vs Agile development methodologies for more information on this subject.
+In that situation, it doesn't make sense to have both team members working on the document at the same time as they might interrupt each other’s work, whereas for something like developing a web application, it's common to split the application up into smaller chunks, and have team members working on their own individual branches simultaneously.
+This method is used for the cyclical nature of Agile development.

-A collocated approach to business collaboration means having employees in the same physical location.
+A collocated approach to business collaboration means having employees in the same physical location as each other.
 A non-collocated approach is the obvious opposite, and includes collaboration between people working remotely, off-site or in home offices.

 Whichever method of collaboration suits your business better, there are plenty of benefits to collaborative working – whether that be collaborating with other companies, or collaboration between employees.

-Collaboration can save a business money through human and physical capital.
+Collaboration can save a business money due to human and physical factors.
 For example, collaborating with another business on a project will save you money if you agree to split some of the expenses.
 This will mean that you'll get more output from the budget that you put in.
 You're also using less human resource if, say, collaborating means you only need two of your employees on a project instead of four.

 Having employees work closely together with other parts of the business (or even other businesses) will give them an opportunity to learn from each other.
 Collaborating with people outside of an employee's usual network will lead to a more skilled and informed workforce.